Matilda Wallace: Her early life and journey to Australia

+As a nominated emigrant, Matilda's passage in steerage on the ship, North, was subsidised.
+Subsidies were used to encourage migrants and thus provide much needed labour.
 For steerage passengers, life aboard ship, was characterised by poor hygiene and a lack of privacy for ablutions with limited access to fresh water and toilet facilities.
-Washing facilities were also communal and basic, often involving buckets of seawater and limited access to fresh water.
+Washing facilities were also communal and basic.
 During severe storms in the Southern Ocean passengers were confined below, sometimes for days, sick and tossed around, often in complete darkness, and fearing for their lives, as water swept across the decks.
-Anne Grafton, who migrated from England in the same year as Matilda, wrote: Our water barrels were rolling from side to side and our cans, teapots and cooking utensils were adding to the confusion by bouncing one after the other down the area between the bunks.